SunGard-Labs/grunt-sg-release/README.md

 ```shell
 grunt sg_release --releaseVersion 1.0.0 --developVersion 1.0.1-rc
 ```

+## Creating a hotfix
+A hotfix follows the same flow as a release but it usually branches off the master branch.
+All you have to do is to first checkout the master branch, then call the sg_release task.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).